 Sometimes, the servicer can approve a repayment plan immediately without asking the lender for approval.
 The longer it will take you to catch up, the likelier your servicer will have to get permission from the lender.

-Many states give you, by law, the right to reinstate your loan.
-Or your mortgage contract might give you a set amount of time during which you can reinstate and stop a foreclosure.
+Many states give you, by law, the right to reinstate your loan by paying the overdue amounts in a lump sum.
+Or your mortgage contract might give you a set amount of time to reinstate and stop a foreclosure.
 Also, the lender might agree to allow a reinstatement.

 In all states, you can redeem the home (pay off the entire loan) before a foreclosure sale.
 Redeeming will prevent the sale from happening.